azazel7/BigData-Lab/README.md

 #### If/Elif/Then statements

-The python code for a basic conditionnal statement.
+The python code for a basic conditional statement.
 ```python
 otter = 10
 if otter % 2 == 0: